%%

 # %% Reflectance FTIR - Interference Fringe Processing for Thicknesses

-[docs] def calculate_thickness(n, positions): """ Calculates thicknesses of glass wafers based on the refractive index of the glass and the positions of the peaks or troughs in the FTIR spectrum.
-Parameters: n (float): Refractive index of the glass. positions (np.ndarray): Array of positions of the peaks or troughs in the FTIR spectrum.
+[docs] def calculate_thickness(n, positions): """ Calculates thicknesses of the wafer(s) based on the refractive index of the wafer and the positions of the peaks or troughs in the FTIR spectrum.
+Parameters: n (float): Refractive index of the wafer. positions (np.ndarray): Array of positions of the peaks or troughs in the FTIR spectrum.
 Returns: np.ndarray: Array of thicknesses of glass wafers. """ return 1 / (2 * n * np.abs(np.diff(positions)))

 [docs] def reflectance_index_ol(XFo): """ Calculates the reflectance index of olivine for a given XFo composition.
 The reflectance index is calculated based on values from Deer, Howie, and Zussman, 3rd Edition.
 Parameters: XFo (float): The mole fraction of forsterite in the sample.
 Returns: n (float): The calculated reflectance index. """ n_alpha = 1.827 - 0.192 * XFo n_beta = 1.869 - 0.218 * XFo n_gamma = 1.879 - 0.209 * XFo n = (n_alpha + n_beta + n_gamma) / 3 return n